h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

       - Try to do things in an our of order way
         - You go to amazon but you look for a tie first, then add it to your cart then you sign in and buy.
         - You go to amazon but you go to your cart then you sign in then you look for a tie.

+## Creating new test cases vs updating old ones

+- Usually when you join a company, they will have the most basic test cases covered for most of their web application's functionality.
+- In an agile/scrum environment, new functionality will be added.
+- You have to check to see if this new functionality changes some already implemented functionality or if it's totally new functionality in addition to the functionality the application had before.
+- If the functionality is totally new, then you must write new test cases to cover all the business requirements.
+- If the functionality is replacing old functionality, then you must update the test cases that corresponds to that functionality's new business requirements.

+- For example:
+  - You have a login page with two textboxes: username and password.
+  - New functionality has been added:
+    - You may login using a token instead of your password by inputting the token into a token textbox.
+      - Since adding a new textbox doesn't affect the previous username/password combo, new test scripts must be created to accommodate testing for the new textbox.
+    - For the sake of the example, let's say that the username textbox was converted into a dropdown instead.
+      - Since the textbox has changed to a dropbox the old scripts must be updated to now choose from a dropdown rather than entering text into a textbox.

 ## Examples of how to figure out test cases